Profile Image

 “Learning PDEs in a Reproducing Kernel Hilbert Space”, SIAM Conference on Mathematics of Data Science, San Diego, September 2022

-“Learning PDEs in a Reproducing Kernel Hilbert Space”, Meeting on Mathematical Statistics, CIRM, Marseille, December 2021
+“Learning PDEs in a Reproducing Kernel Hilbert Space”, Meeting on Mathematical Statistics, CIRM, Marseille, December 2021 (Only 3 graduate student speakers invited)

 Contributed Talks